kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A Broadcast is a collection of tracks from a single producer identified by a unique path within the session.
 A MoqTransfork session may be used to publish and subscribe to multiple, potentially unrelated, broadcasts.

-A broadcast path is an a UTF-8 string which may be discovered using a prefix.
-Correlated broadcasts should utilize this and share a path, for example: `meeting.1234.alice` and `meeting.1234.bob` A subscriber could then discover all broadcasts starting with `meeting.1234.`
+A broadcast path consists of string parts used to route subscriptions to the correct publisher.

-The application determines if tracks within a broadcast are correlated.
+The application determines the structure and encoding of the path.
-For example, a "video" track and "audio" track could share timestamp domains.
-This is possible as a broadcast is created by a single publisher, avoiding the need for clock synchronization.
+A broadcast path MUST be unique within a session and SHOULD contain entropy to avoid collisions with other sessions, for example timestamps or random values.

 A publisher can advertise available broadcasts via an ANNOUNCE message.
-This allows a subscriber to dynamically discover available broadcasts.
+This allows a subscriber to dynamically discover available broadcasts based on a shared prefix.
-Alternatively, the application can discover broadcasts via an out-of-band mechanism.
+For example: `["meeting", 1234, "alice"]` and `["meeting", 1234, "bob"]` Alternatively, the application can discover broadcasts via an out-of-band mechanism.

+The application determines if tracks within a broadcast are correlated, perhaps utilizing a shared clock or sequence number.
+This can avoid the need for clock synchronization as a broadcast can only have one publisher.

 ## Track
 A Track is a series of Groups within a Broadcast, identified by a unique name within the Broadcast.